How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 That’s why it’s always a good idea to keep any paint can leftovers!
 Paint the cover in the same shade, and you’ll barely notice it’s there.

 Suppose you want more of a DIY project.
-In that case, you can run the cables to the power source through the wall using a cable faceplate (Amazon).
+In that case, you can run the power cable to the power source through the actual wall using a cable faceplate (Amazon).

 Can LED Strip Lights Be Installed Without The Coving?

-You must be wondering from all this talk about hiding strip lights if it is such a big mistake to install any lights without hiding them?
+You must be wondering, with all this talk about hiding strip lights, if it is such a big mistake to install any lights without hiding them?

 Well, of course, you can install them as it is.
 In fact, if you are starting out with your LED strip light projects and only have enough budget to experiment with a reel, you may want to not get any extra coving.